abztrakt/mdot-codestar/README.md

         $ virtualenv .

-3. Copy the sample.env into local.env.
-This is essential for running your application locally.
+3. Copy the env.example file into .env.
+This allows you set environment variables for running your application locally.
 After copying the sample, edit the necessary environment variables to suit your local development needs.
 You will also need to load the local environment files by running the source command:

-        $ cp sample.env local.env
+        $ cp ebdjango/env.example ebdjango/.env
-        $ source local.env

 4. Activate the virtual environment: